aelmod/wireguard-pihole-cloudflare/README.md

 We utilize a Docker compose setup to run these services, which involves the creation of three Docker containers.
 These containers serve different purposes:

- - One container hosts Cloudflared DNS over HTTPS.
+ - One container hosts Cloudflared proxy DNS over HTTPS
- - Another container hosts PiHole, utilizing a specific Docker image.
+ - Another container hosts PiHole
- - The third container hosts Wireguard VPN.
+ - The third container hosts Wireguard VPN

 Each container is assigned a static IP address, and PiHole is configured to utilize the [Cloudflared] DNS resolver.